Error Handling

 {

-"detail": "No completed datasets found in workspace.
-Please upload and process datasets first."
+"message": "No completed files found in workspace.
+Please upload and process files first.",

 }